samuel-LP/judicial-decisions-parsing/README.md

 ## Project structure

+src: The project source code, this folder include:
+- For the sex recognition: the data collator, the dataloader, the BERT model and the embeddings model scripts.
-src: The project source code, this folder includes the data preprocessing, the metrics evaluation, the RAG code and the normalization of dates scripts.
+- For the date recognition: the data preprocessing, ,the metrics evaluation, the RAG code and the normalization of dates scripts.

 notebooks: This folder contains Jupyter notebooks used for exploratory data analysis and all the models used in this project.